Allium/WithoutHeadOrFoot/_posts/2016-09-07-Gometra-Theatre-Festival-2016.md

 I'll stop you there, sorry if you wanted to continue exploring.
 Think back on what you've done: you've concocted a series of images, the beginning of some kind of story.
 Skeletal and unfinished, incoherent perhaps; but maybe it has a visual timbre.
 You must hold on for a moment to your images and the tracery of narrative that their sequence embodies.

 During this experiment, I put you in a strange situation, I controlled your surroundings and your actions, at first even your state of mind.
 Yet still, you decided which turnings to take.
 And you created the images, for an unknown purpose.
 Maybe you reached for them, or maybe they dropped into place.
-They were, somehow, the natural choice for you; and I think there's some significance to that.
+They were, somehow, the natural choice for you.

+This was a story you told behind the privacy of closed eyelids, without the self-consciousness and the conceptualisation and the grasp needed to convey it to anyone else; and I think there's some significance to that.

 You may open your eyes.